09 May 2024

 And just as Jesus was being raptured, just as Jesus’s followers were watching it happen, two guys had this to say about it:

-Those who say there’s no second coming, or who claim it’s not a literal second coming—Jesus is only gonna reign in our hearts, from heaven, but he’s never gonna return to the earth to take it over—these men said otherwise.
-“He will come back in the same way you saw him go into the sky.“ Ac 1.11
+There are tose who say there’s no second coming, or who claim it’s not a literal second coming—Jesus is only gonna reign in our hearts, from heaven, but he’s never gonna return to the earth to take it over.
+These men said otherwise.
+He’ll come back “in the same way you saw him go into heaven.“ Ac 1.11

 But, y’know, grander.
 Consistent with how Daniel of Babylon described his vision of the Son of Man coming with the heavenly clouds.
 Da 7.13 Sounds like he’ll visibly appear in the sky… so that’s the idea many Pharisees of Jesus’s day had about how Messiah’d show up to seize power: Not showing up in a caravan from the Galilee, but bursting from the heavenly plane to the earthly plane, ripping a hole in the heavens large enough to see God through.